Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: i ISS and ISS of bilinear systems

 see \cite[Theorem 5.1.3, p.
 217]{CuZ95}.
 Recall that a self-adjoint operator $P \in L(X)$ is said to be positive if $\lel P x,x \rir > 0$ holds for all $x \in X\setminus\{0\}$.
 A positive operator $P \in L(X)$ is called coercive if there exists $k>0$ such that

 \begin{Satz} Consider a system \eqref{BiLinSys} over a Hilbert space $X$.
 Let Assumption~\ref{Assumption1} hold and let there exists a coercive positive self-adjoint operator $P \in L(X)$ satisfying \eqref{OperatorBedingung}.
-If $A$ generates an analytic semigroup, then a system \eqref{BiLinSys} is iISS and its iISS Lyapunov function can be constructed as
+If $A$ generates an analytic semigroup, then the system \eqref{BiLinSys} is iISS and its iISS Lyapunov function can be constructed as

-If $A$ doesn't necessarily generate an analytic semigroup, but all the trajectories, emanating from $D(A)$ under arbitrary input $u \in U_c$ remain in $D(A)$, then \eqref{BiLinSys} is still iISS and $W$ is its iISS Lyapunov function on $D(A)$. \end{Satz}
+If $A$ does not necessarily generate an analytic semigroup, but all the trajectories, emanating from $D(A)$ under arbitrary input $u \in U_c$ remain in $D(A)$, then \eqref{BiLinSys} is still iISS and $W$ is its iISS Lyapunov function on $D(A)$. \end{Satz}

 \begin{proof} Let assumptions of the theorem hold.
 Consider a function $V: x \mapsto \lel Px,x \rir $.
 Since $P$ is bounded and coercive, for some $k>0$ it holds